sbelectronics/h8/h8-dram/README.md

   the data on bus at this time.

 * Willis's board shows what we believe to be a 220R/27pF delay via an LS14 on the CAS signal for the delayed write.
 This was shown to be insufficient.
 220R/100pF seemed to at least mostly work.
+The measured CAS delay with these components is 27ns.

+* my 100ohm/10pF filter on MR and MW provides 22ns of delay

 ## Hellboard 0.16